Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation

 \subsubsection{Position Encoding}

-Position encoding ($pe$) plays a crucial role in the transformer architecture for capturing sequential information using different position functions.
+Position encoding ($pe$) plays a crucial role in the transformer architecture for capturing sequential information using different position functions (e.g., sine, cosine).
 However, when dealing with arbitrary graphs, the direct application of positional encoding becomes challenging due to the absence of a clear positional notion.
 To overcome this limitation, researchers have introduced the use of eigenvectors derived from the graph Laplacian as a graph-specific alternative to sine and cosine functions \cite{dwivedi2020generalization, kreuzer2021rethinking}.

-We adopt the method in \cite{rodriguez2009laplacian} to calculate the hypergraph Laplacian eigenvector.
-Subsequently, we apply a learnable function, $\mathcal{F}_{\text{spatial}}$, which, when provided with the hypergraph Laplacian eigenvector $ev$, produces an embedding for each node, serving as the node positional encoding.
-This enables us to capture the structural information of nodes, consider their relationships, and incorporate the connectivity patterns within the hypergraph.
+We adopt the method in \cite{rodriguez2009laplacian} to calculate the hypergraph Laplacian eigenvector $ev$.
+Then, we apply a learnable function, $\mathcal{F}_{\text{spatial}}$, which, when provided with the $ev$, produces an embedding for each node, serving as the node positional encoding.
+This captures the nodes' structural information, considers their relationships, and incorporates the connectivity patterns within the hypergraph.
 It also encodes distance-aware (spatial) information where nearby nodes or nodes connected by hyperedges share similar positional features.
 We incorporate this positional information with the node input features.
 Additionally, we address eigenvector multiplicity by randomly flipping the sign during training.
 This regularization technique prevents the model from overfitting to specific sign patterns and promotes the learning of more robust and generalized representations.
 Position encoding $pe$ can be expressed as

 where $ev$ is hypergraph Laplacian eigenvectors and $\phi$ is a learnable parameter.